 A New Way to Display Christmas Cards and Photos

 Do you display your Christmas cards on your refrigerator or mantle?
 These are common spots for treasured holiday missives, but there’s a new and visually interesting way to display your Christmas cards without creating holes in your walls that will need to be patched up later.
-With just two adhesive hooks and a length of rope or ribbon, you can create a "wow" factor for your Christmas cards and photos.
+With just two adhesive hooks and a length of rope or ribbon, you can create original Christmas house decorations from your Christmas cards and photos.
 Here’s how.

 - Depending on how many Christmas cards you typically receive (or how many Christmas photos you take!), place two removable adhesive hooks, like Scotch Command hooks, 3 to 5 feet apart on a clean wall.